plastilinn/docs/pages/sections/Offerings.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Offerings using AI](https://www.perplexity.ai/search?q=videos+about+Offerings:+the+products+or+services+that+a+business+model+provides+to+its+customers+to+fulfill+their+needs+or+solve+their+problems.
-)&
+)

 ## 📰 Content type (#offering)
 Content is of type list and uses the following tags: #offering

 ## 📖 Description
-The concept of "solution/offerings" in business modeling refers to the specific products, services, or processes that a business provides to its customers in order to fulfill their needs or solve their problems.
+The concept of "offerings" in business modeling refers to the specific products, services, or processes that a business provides to its customers in order to fulfill their needs or solve their problems.
 This concept is at the heart of a business's value proposition and is a crucial element in establishing its competitive advantage.

 In this model, a solution serves as a unique identifier for a product, service, or process.
 This could be a product SKU, a service ID, or a process ID.
 This solution is utilized to track, manage, and analyze all activities related to that specific product, service, or process.